Rags to Rufus

-Rags to Rufus is the gold-selling second studio album by funk band Rufus, released on the ABC Records label in 1974.
+Rags to Rufus is the second studio album by funk band Rufus, released on the ABC Records label in 1974.
 It reached number 4 on both the Pop and Black Albums charts.
 It is notable for the hit singles "Tell Me Something Good" (US Pop number 3, US R&B number 3), written by Stevie Wonder, and "You Got the Love" (US Pop number 11, US R&B number 1), written by lead vocalist Chaka Khan and Ray Parker Jr. In 1975, "Tell Me Something Good" earned the band its first Grammy Award for Best R&B Performance by a Duo or Group with Vocals.